 - Make sure plastic sheeting covers the entire dirt crawl space and goes up a few inches alongside the foundation walls.
 There should be plenty of overlap between the layers of sheeting and the sheeting should be absent of any standing water.
 If done correctly, plastic sheeting will serve as an important vapor barrier in your crawl space.

 - Look for leaks around HVAC ducts and plumbing components.

 - Dryer vents should also terminate to the outside of the house and NOT into the crawl space.

-Follow the tips and tricks above to prevent attic mold and crawl space mold but please be extra careful!
-The crawl space and attic present a number of potential safety hazards that can cause serious bodily harm and even death to you and your loved ones.
+Follow the tips and tricks above to prevent crawl space mold but please be extra careful!
+The crawl space presents a number of potential safety hazards that can cause serious bodily harm and even death to you and your loved ones.
 We are not trying to be dramatic but the potential dangers are real, especially if you do not know what you are doing!
 (See Attic Dangers and Crawl Space Dangers for more info.)

-If you lack experience working in attics or crawl spaces or are hesitant to do so for any reason, hire professionals (Should I hire a mold remediation professional?) because it’s simply not worth risking your well being to save a few bucks.
+If you lack experience working in crawl spaces or are hesitant to do so for any reason, consider hiring professionals.
+It’s simply not worth risking your well being to save a few bucks.